 As seen in the picture below, the Snoek is grabbed by the tail and flung from the boats onto the quay.
 This often damages the flesh of the fish.
 You may notice in some of the pictures the head of the fish is facing backward.
 This is because the neck of the Snoek was broken immediately after it landed on the boat.

 Each boat may catch up to 200 snoek per day in good weather conditions.

 The fish are usually sold in lots.
 After the auction, the buyer then typically loads the fish onto his Bakkie (pickup).

 This fish will now be taken into a community and sold off to individual buyers.

 The fish is gutted on the back of the vehicle and is done in a very specific way.
-This is the most economical way to to gut it.
+This is the most economical way to gut it.
+So let's start:

-- The best surface is, believe it or not, and old piece of carpet.
+- The best surface is, believe it or not, an old piece of carpet.

 - Lay the fish down, lengthwise, flat in front of you with the back facing you.

 - The first cut is almost like an exploratory one along the length of the back from tail to head and continuing through the head.